 2. Luring Method

-- After several successful repetitions, start feeding your dog a treat from your other hand instead of the treat you used to lure it down, so it stops thinking about eating the treat it’s following into the lying position.
+7. After several successful repetitions, start feeding your dog a treat from your other hand instead of the treat you used to lure them down, so they stop thinking about eating the treat they’re following into the lying position.

-- Soon, you should be able to lure your dog to the floor with an empty hand.
-Still reward your dog with a treat from the opposite hand though so it knows that it’s doing exactly what you wanted.
-Now, it understands your hand signal for lie down.
+8. Soon, you should be able to lure your dog to the floor with an empty hand.
+Still reward your dog with a treat from the opposite hand though so they knows that they’re doing exactly what you wanted.
+Now, they understands your hand signal for lie down.

-- If you’d like your dog to respond to a verbal command of “down” or “lie down,” then you’ll want to also say down every time you motion for the dog to lie down.
-This will associate the movement with your command, and soon, it should be able to lie down off of just your verbal command.
+9. If you’d like your dog to respond to a verbal command of “down” or “lie down,” then you’ll want to also say down every time you motion for the dog to lie down.
+This will associate the movement with your command, and soon, they should be able to lie down off of just your verbal command.

 3. Capturing Method